Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services: Nexus Assessment

-The Nexus Assessment is a landmark new report by IPBES was approved on 17 December 2024.
-It looks at how biodiversity, water, food and health are all connected, and it's the most ambitious scientific assessment of these links ever done.
-It also looks at more than five dozen different ways to deal with the problem, to make the most of the benefits across the five 'nexus elements': biodiversity, water, food, health and climate change.
+The Nexus Assessment is a new report by IPBES, approved on 17 December 2024.
+It looks at how biodiversity, water, food and health are connected, and is the most ambitious scientific assessment of these links.
+It looks at different ways to deal with the problem, to make most benefits across the five 'nexus elements': biodiversity, water, food, health and climate change.

 Transformative Change Assessment

 The IPBES Assessment Report on the Underlying Causes of Biodiversity Loss and the Determinants of Transformative Change and Options for Achieving the 2050 Vision for Biodiversity – also known as the Transformative Change Assessment – was approved on 18 December 2024.
 It builds on the 2019 IPBES Global Assessment Report, which found that the only way to achieve global development goals is through transformative change.

 Awards

 Gulbenkian Prize for Humanity (2022)

 In October 2022, the IPBES and the IPCC shared the Gulbenkian Prize for Humanity, because the two intergovernmental organisations "produce scientific knowledge, alert society, and inform decision-makers to make better choices for combatting climate change and the loss of biodiversity".